-Richard C. DeLong is serving his third term on the VVA National Board of Directors, a position he has held since 2009.
-Richard enlisted in the United Army in 1965 and served four years with the Army Security Agency.
-After serving two consecutive tours in Vietnam (1966-1968), he was honorably discharged in 1969.
+DeLong enlisted in the U.S. Army in 1965 and served four years with the Army Security Agency.
+After two consecutive tours in Vietnam, he was honorably discharged in 1969.

-A life member of VVA, Richard serves as the Chair of the VVA National POW/MIA Committee, which seeks to promote the fullest possible accounting of those still listed as POW/MIA’s in Southeast Asia and any other areas of the world, regardless of the conflict that initiated their disappearance.
-In addition, he serves on the Veterans Incarcerated Committee; the Veterans Against Drugs Task Force; the Membership Affairs Committee; and the Public Affairs Subcommittee on Awards.
-In 2007, Richard assisted in the revision the VVA National Disciplinary Code, and he now serves as a member of both the National and Region 7 Disciplinary committees.
+A life member, DeLong is a member and former chair of the VVA’s National POW/MIA Committee, which seeks to promote the fullest possible accounting of those still listed as POW/MIAs.
+In addition, he has served on VVA’s Veterans Incarcerated Committee, Veterans Against Drugs Task Force, Membership Affairs Committee, and Public Affairs Subcommittee on Awards.
+In 2007, DeLong helped revise VVA’s National Disciplinary Code, and he now serves as a member of the national and Region 7 Disciplinary committees.

-Richard first joined VVA in 1988.
-He has served VVA Chapter 141 as Sergeant-at-Arms, Treasurer, and President.
-He was elected President of the VVA Louisiana State Council in 1998, and was reelected to this position for three consecutive terms.
-In 2002, Richard was elected as Chair of the VVA Conference of State Council Presidents and served in this position until 2004.
-In 2003, he was appointed to serve a term on the Board of Directors of the Vietnam Veterans Assistance Foundation, now known as the Veterans Assistance Foundation.
-Richard is a former member of the Veteran’s Advisory Committee for the VAMC in Alexandria, Louisiana.
+DeLong has also served as sergeant-at-arms, treasurer, and president of VVA Chapter 141.
+He was president of the VVA Louisiana State Council for three consecutive terms starting in 1998, and chaired the VVA Conference of State Council Presidents from 2002–2004.
+In 2003, he was appointed to the board of the Veterans Assistance Foundation, and is a former member of the Veteran’s Advisory Committee for the VA Medical Center in Alexandria, La.

-Richard is retired from Bellsouth Communications.
-He and his wife, Leslie, who is also a life member of VVA, reside in Lafayette, Louisiana.
+Richard is retired from BellSouth and resides in Lafayette, La., with his wife, Leslie — also a life member of VVA.